rhasenack/rhasenack/README.md

 ### Hello, I'm Ricardo and I am a full-stack software developer!

 ## About me
-By formation, I'm a Mechanical Engineer, who has worked in research, numerical simulation, and manufacturing engineering.
+By training, I'm a Mechanical Engineer, who has worked in research, numerical simulation, and manufacturing engineering.

 Since graduation, my career has shifted towards IT consulting, working with Siemens Preactor/Opcenter, implementing and giving software support to many industries across Brazil.